thebushschool/cpjava/lessons/unit2/lectures.md

 # Unit 2 Lessons

-## Learning by Doing First - Student-Based Asynchronous Workflow
-In this mode of learning we will simultaneously start a consolidatded student-paced session spanning multiple Java Units 1, 2 & 3, supported by working on Processing projects within Paired Programming teams.
-We will mostly be using this workflow model switching to Synchronous in small bursts as directed by your teacher or as needed to support student needs.
 ### Student-Paced Sessions
 * [First Hello and Sticks Program](https://classroom.google.com/u/0/w/MTI2MDgzMTM2MDgw/t/all) ** Completed ! **
 * [Units 1 2 3 Student-Paced Session](https://app.peardeck.com/student/tjgtblsad) ** One consolidated session for Units 1 2 and 3 **
 ### Paired Programming Projects
 * [Github and Lightning Project](https://docs.google.com/presentation/d/1-v54sjlDWhh2NRTpCfKCnjfjBkRb68b5VSSColeW920/edit?usp=sharing) ** First Processing Project suporting Units 1 2 and 3 **

-## Doing by Learning First - Lecture-Based Synchronous Workflow
-We will use this method of learning sparingly, reserved it for difficult topics that might require a lecture-based instructional unit.
-The lectures below are designed in that manner and always available as a reference while we live in the world of Asynchronous "Learning by Doing First" model above.

 ### Lectures